-Roxanne Fleming, 60, of Washington, D.C., took her first hike at age 57, and in the three years since, has already visited Everest Basecamp, summited the Grand Teton, and hiked in Patagonia’s Torres Del Paine.
+Roxanne Fleming of Washington, D.C. took her first hike at age 57, and in her first three years, visited Everest Basecamp, summited the Grand Teton, and hiked in Patagonia’s Torres Del Paine.
 She’s living proof that it’s never too late to get started.
 Here’s her best advice for late bloomers.

 At the beginning, I just walked outdoors.
 Next, I found a wide path near my house and did small hikes near home.